Vamos a Construir “Let’s Build”

 Project Ownership

-• you are your best representative, pre-development meetings
+• you are your best representative, HAVE A pre-development meetings

 • FINANCIAL MANAGEMENT + readiness TO BECOME LENDABLE